atomikui/atomikui-core/src/components/auto-complete/AutoComplete.md

-The autocomplete is a `FormField` enhanced by a panel of suggested options.
+The autocomplete is a FormField enhanced by a panel of suggested options.

+Note: All of the [Formfield](#/Form/FormField) props are availabel to use with the `AutoComplete` component.

 ```jsx
 import { useState } from 'react';